Dipsingh/dipsingh.github.io/_posts/2025-02-16-Hashing-HighSpeed-Packet-Processing.md

 **Hardware Implementation Considerations:** Implementing Bloom filters in ASICs is relatively straightforward.
 They primarily require a large bit array and units to compute several hash functions.
 To achieve high-speed performance, the bit array is often partitioned across multiple memory banks, allowing parallel access to the necessary bits.
 Although the possibility of false positives means that an extra lookup might occasionally be triggered, this trade-off is acceptable when balanced against the benefit of avoiding unnecessary memory accesses.
-By allocating sufficient bits per entry (typically 8 or 10), the false-positive rate can be kept very low.
+By allocating sufficient bits per entry, the false-positive rate can be kept very low.

-For example, assuming a router that stores its IPv6 Forwarding Information Base (FIB) in external memory due to its large size.
-Such a router might use a hash table (e.g., based on cuckoo hashing) for the FIB while maintaining an on-chip Bloom filter for each prefix length or range.
-When a lookup is initiated, the ASIC sequentially checks Bloom filters corresponding to different prefix lengths (from /128 downwards).
-For instance, if the destination is 2001:db8::/64, the Bloom filter for /64 is checked first.
-If it indicates a possible match, the ASIC performs an SRAM/DRAM lookup using the full key.
-If the lookup fails (a false positive), it moves on to the next candidate.

 In summary, Bloom filters act as efficient “traffic cops” for memory accesses in high-speed routers, directing lookups only toward those areas where a match is likely and significantly reducing both average and worst-case lookup times.